 - The same opportunities as other people to participate in any public consultation by a public authority

 - The same opportunities as other people to obtain and maintain employment with a public authority.

 Shire of Murray Disability Access and Inclusion Plan 2013-2017

-The Shire of Murray’s latest Disability Access and Inclusion Plan can be found in the downloads panel on the right.
+The Shire of Murray’s latest Disability Access and Inclusion Plan can be found in the downloads panel below.